Tarow/dockdns/README.md

 ## Installation

-### Go Binary
+### Go install

 ```
 go install github.com/Tarow/dockdns@latest
 ```

-Be default, DockDNS looks for a `config.yaml` in the current folder.
-The location of the configuration file can be overwritten by providing the `-config` flag:
+By default, DockDNS looks for a `config.yaml` in the current folder.
+The location of the configuration file can be overwritten using the `-config` flag:

 ```
 dockdns -config /path/to/config.yaml